What is contract data?

 To manage contract data effectively, it is important to know what data to track.
 Here are the three main data types that should be tracked:

 Contract data is notoriously difficult to track.
-This is because contract data is often unstructured and dispersed across different departments and systems.
+This is because contract data is often unstructured and siloed across different departments and systems with no central system connecting them.
+World Commerce and Contracting reports that on average, a company has contracts stored in 24 different repositories across the business!
+Put another way, departments are left to their own devices when managing their business agreements.
 As a result, it can be difficult to get a complete and accurate picture of all the contract data that an organization has.

 This can lead to problems when managing contracts, as it can be difficult to track changes or identify which contracts are due for renewal.
 It can also make it difficult to spot trends or understand how well a company performs against its contractual obligations.